How to Manifest Something (Manifest Love, Money, or Anything)

 How to Manifest Something by Getting Clear on Your Goals

-When we have the right mindset, the next part of manifesting something you want is about getting clear on exactly what you do want.
+When we have the right mindset, the next manifestation method you may want to try involves getting clear on exactly what you do want.
 This can seem easier than it really is.
 Our goals are often big and diffuse—'I want to be happier', 'I want to make more money', or 'I want to get married by the time I'm 30'.
 There is nothing wrong with these goals per se, except that they are so big and unclear that you might not know what actions to take to achieve them.
 This is why successful manifestation requires getting crystal clear on your specific goals, making sure these goals actually matter to you, breaking them down into achievable steps, and tracking your progress so you know if you're on the right track.

 The acronym SMART (Lawlor, 2012) can help you set better goals.
 Make sure each goal you want to manifest is SMART, or the things below: